mdelapenya/presentations/CI_practices/src/index.md

 # Reverting to previous revision

-**Airplane pilots** assume that something will go wrong, so they shluod be ready to abort the landind attemp, and "go around" to make another try.
+**Airplane pilots** assume that something will go wrong, so they should be ready to abort the landing attemp, and "go around" to make another try.

 ---